Nereuxofficial/duckblog/content/posts/esp32-ws2812-dino-light-2/index.md

 And the LEDs turn blue, how nice!
 I'm sure you can figure out how to make it turn red and green as well.
 %coolduck%

-There is a lot more we can do with this, for example do rainbow colors with embassy Timers, accept GET requests to show a simple web client(which you can see in the repository) or enable the user to light up the LEDs in a certain pattern.
+There is a lot more we can do with this, for example, do rainbow colors with embassy Timers, accept GET requests to show a simple web client(implemented in the repository) or enable the user to light up the LEDs in a certain pattern.

 That's it for this post.
 I hope you enjoyed it and maybe even learned something.
 I'd like to make my future posts more indepth and technical, but I'm not sure if I can do that without making them too long.
 If you have any suggestions,